chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 Deliver a report in PDF containing:

-* an image of the hero network,
+1. an image of the hero network,
-* an image of each of the two sub-graphs of the hero network you extracted,
+1. an image of each of the two sub-graphs of the hero network you extracted,
-* an image of the Barcelona holidays data, and
+1. an image of the Barcelona holidays data,
+1. a table with the contents of the CSV file you created (not a screenshot),
-* an image of the new network you created on a CSV file and styled.
+1. an image of the new network you created and styled based on this CSV file, and
-* an image of the new network you created directly on the application.
+1. an image of the new network you created directly on the application.

 Include brief comments before each image, explaining what we see there.